Daddoon/Blazor.Polyfill/README.md

 **Telerik Blazor Component** or **MatBlazor** may not work out of the box on IE11.

-This is not related to a missing functionnality of Blazor.Polyfill, as it is sufficient to launch Blazor on IE11 with it, but just the fact that some functionnalities used by Telerik Blazor component are not available on it.
+This is not related to a missing functionality of Blazor.Polyfill, as it is sufficient to launch Blazor on IE11 with it, but just the fact that some functionalities used by Telerik Blazor component are not available on it.

-Some additionnal polyfills will be required in addition of Blazor.Polyfill, to make the **Telerik Blazor Component** library work on it.
+Some additional polyfills will be required in addition of Blazor.Polyfill, to make the **Telerik Blazor Component** library work on it.

 You will need: